The Early Years of Martin Luther

 As Hans worked in the mines, Margaret, a stern disciplinarian, taught little Martin the Lord’s Prayer, the Ten Commandments, and the Apostles’ Creed.
 The Luthers celebrated Mass each week.
 They instilled in Martin a love for singing, both in the church choir and at home with family.

-Consistent with the Church’s teaching of the day, Martin learned of a Jesus who not only came to save but who also judged, demanding holy living and exacting a dreadful wrath over those who fell short.
+Consistent with the Church’s teaching of the day, young Martin learned of a Jesus who not only came to save but who also judged, demanding holy living and exacting a dreadful wrath over those who fell short.
 This tough teaching gripped Martin and caused him great agony for the first part of his life.

 At eight years old, Martin started school.
 He learned Latin from strict teachers who governed with harsh discipline.
 Despite the school’s rigid setting, he performed well.